Ijasdeen/Restaurant/README.md

 # Why is this?
 This is the one of the simplest single page website, which has been developed without backend.
 It can be used for any types of restaurant because of easy implementation.
-I would highly
+I would highly reccomend you